jadeskon/score-scan/README.md

 To-Do

 ## Usage
+`A update how you can train cnn model will come later!
+So you get a error at the moment because you have no trained model!`

-To run this application you have to run the main.py file.
-If you would like to digitize a other score than you have to set in config.json the attribute "pathToClassifiactionImage" to a other file:
+To run this application you have to run the `main.py` file.
+If you would like to digitize a other score than you have to set in `config.json` the attribute `pathToClassifiactionImage` to a other file:

   "Input": {
     ...,